BBVA/heat-templates/docker-registry-proxy/README.md

 * docker-redis : Default proxy cache storage (Redis by default).
 * docker-registry : The docker registry (Swift as default storage)
-* docker-registry-proxy: The docker registry run as pull through cache
+* docker-registry-proxy: The docker registry runs as pull through cache

 ## Creating the stack